Men steal car from Libertyville driveway with 2-year-old boy inside, run over pregnant mother - NewsBreak

 LIBERTYVILLE, Ill. — Lake County deputies are looking for two men they said stole a car Thursday afternoon from a driveway with a two-year-old boy inside and ran over his pregnant mother.

 It all started around 3:35 p.m. in the 16000 block of Route 137 in unincorporated Libertyville when the 34-year-old woman got back home.
-She took one of her kids inside and when she came back out to get her son, a man tried to get in her car.
-Des Plaines elementary teacher charged with striking children, pulling their ears
+She took one of her kids inside, and when she came back out to get her son, a man tried to get in her car.

 The woman was able to call 911 and was later taken to a hospital in serious but stable condition, according to a news release from the sheriff’s office.